Ph.D., Biomedical Informatics, Univeristy of Missouri

 - machine learning, data mining and computational intelligence

-Dr. Shin has also been leading the Informatics/IT division of MU Pathology and Anatomical Sciences department for over 10 years.
+Dr. Shin has also been leading the Division of Pathology Informatics in MU Pathology and Anatomical Sciences department for over 10 years.
 Under his leadership, new computer systems have been designed, implemented and supported, including ANA, flow cytometry, bone marrow, molecular pathology laboratory information systems and biorepository software, pathology digital dictation system, and high definition microscopy telepathology system.
 He has been involved in many aspects of PAS department operations, including outreach medical examiners services, and development of electronic teaching materials for anatomy and pathology education.

 - Shin D*, Arthur G, Popescu M, Korkin D, Shyu C, Uncovering influence links in molecular knowledge networks to streamline personalized medicine.
 J Biomed